Niki-Tester/gamestar/doc/criteria.md

     * [ ] MERIT CRITERIA:

-        * [ ] Present a clear rationale for the development of the project, in the README, demonstrating that it has a clear, welldefined purpose addressing the needs of a particular target audience (or multiple related audiences), explaining the data, and explaining the security features considered.
+        * [ ] Present a clear rationale for the development of the project, in the README, demonstrating that it has a clear, well defined purpose addressing the needs of a particular target audience (or multiple related audiences), explaining the data, and explaining the security features considered.